genericaylo/submission/README.md

 # Overview
-The following is the HTN SHOP2 sample specification accompanying our MODELS 2022 submission *"Towards automating security requirements implementation using secure workflow patterns"*
+The following is the HTN SHOP2 sample specification accompanying our MODELS 2022 submission *"Towards automating security requirements implementation using secure workflow patterns"*.
+The listing is presented at the bottom of this page and can also be downloaded as a LISP file in the repository.
+It contains: (a) workflow patterns for securely transmitting information between two actors using various communication channels and utilizing cryptographic primitives, (b) attack trees for confidentiality and integrity.
+In later sections, we use these assets to reason with various security requirements and vulnerability assumptions.

+The presented formalization here is much more complex and uses different conventions than the ones in the paper (e.g. second order LISP-like terms are extensively used), without, however, departing from the main ideas and vision in the paper.
+The formalization can be seen as one of the many possible that can be devised for solving the same problem domain (securely transferring documents between two parties).
+The formalization of choice is a result of balancing between expressiveness, exact reasoning needs (e.g. do we need to reason about many different channels?), and computational efficiency and is a central piece of our future research agenda.

 The listing, found at the bottom, can be compiled and used as-is by the SHOP2 planner.
 Installation instructions are provided below.

+# The Model

-## The Model - Key aspects
+## Key aspects
 The specification focusses on the exchange of information between two parties making certain assumptions on the devices and media in which the information is stored, and the computational devices that the participants use.
 The possibilities are by no means meant to be exhaustive but rather to provide an illustration of the reasoning framework that is proposed.

 ## Computational Devices
 Participants in the workflows are assumed to have access to the following devices:
 * A PC or other computer connected to the internet.
 The PC is the only devices where cryptographic functions can be executed.
 * A mobile phone, capable of sending text messages with file attachments.
 Actors can connect their phone to their PC to exchange files.
 * A printer and a scanner (with no handwriting recognition).
+*
 ## Formats and Media

 Information is at any point in time available with an actor.
 A special predicate is used to signify this:
 ```lisp
 (has ?agent ?info ?medium ?format)
 ```
-While ``` ?agent ``` and ```?info``` can be anything, ?medium and ?format are restricted as follows:
+While ``` ?agent ``` and ```?info``` can be anything, ```?medium``` and ```?format``` are restricted as follows:

 Possibilities for medium:
 * Local-drive: meaning the hard-drive of the PC
 * shared-folder: implies that the file exists also in the cloud and accessible for anyone with access to the cloud account